pypa/pip/docs/html/cli/pip_install.rst

     .. note::

-      This will only update ``SomePackage`` as it is a direct requirement.
-Any of its dependencies (indirect requirements) will be affected by the ``--upgrade-strategy`` command.
+      This will guarantee an update to ``SomePackage`` as it is a direct requirement, and possibly upgrade dependencies if their installed versions do not meet the minimum requirements of ``SomePackage``.
+      Any non-requisite updates of its dependencies (indirect requirements) will be affected by the ``--upgrade-strategy`` command.

 #.
 Install a local project in "editable" mode.
 See the section on :ref:`Editable Installs <editable-installs>`.